-The urban sprawl of the Metropolitan Area of Buenos Aires has grown since the middle of the twentieth century changing considerably from 1990s, when the urbanization process extended reaching the Lower Parana Delta (Fig. 4).
-In the Metropolitan Area of Buenos Aires lives the 31% of the national population and participates in 53% of the GDP (Gross Domestic Product) covering less of 0.15% of the country's surface (Gobierno de la Ciudad de Buenos Aires 2010).
+The urban sprawl of Buenos Aires Metropolitan Area has grown since the middle of the twentieth century changing considerably from 1990s, when the urbanization process extended reaching the Lower Parana Delta.
+In the BAMA lives the 31% of the national population and participates in 53% of the GDP (Gross Domestic Product) covering less of 0.15% of the country's surface (Atlas Ambiental de Buenos Aires, 2010).
 Even though agricultural activities are relevant, the importance of the region is also linked to industrial activities and services encouraged by the proximity to Buenos Aires city and to the ports of Parana River and Rio de la Plata.
-The economic evolution was possible due to the national industrialization process that took place since the middle of the twentieth century, but the recurrent changes in the economic situation and in politic frameworks led to a disperse and unarticulated territorial conformation (Gobierno de la Ciudad de Buenos Aires 2010).
-The process of technological innovation, transport facilities and economic uncertainty encouraged the formation of agglomeration economies, so companies share diverse resources within the region and face the economic instability with lower adaptation.
-In spite of the national economic recession, the Metropolitan Area of Buenos Aires has maintained its primacy over any other conurbation of the country and has expanded its boundaries together with the demographic growth and the appearance of new centralities.
-The new centres appeared along corridors of "wealth and modernity"

-(Pírez 2001), mostly oriented to North and West.
+The economic evolution was possible due to the national industrialization process that took place since the middle of the twentieth century, but the recurrent changes in the economic situation and in politic frameworks led to a disperse and unarticulated territorial conformation (Atlas Ambiental de Buenos Aires, 2010).
+The process of technological innovation, transport facilities and economic encouraged formation uncertainty the of agglomeration economies, so companies share diverse resources within the region and face the economic instability with lower adaptation costs (Atlas Ambiental de Buenos Aires, 2010).
+In spite of the national economic recession, the BAMA has maintained its primacy over any other conurbation of the country and has expanded its boundaries together with the demographic growth and the appearance of new centralities.
+The new centres appeared along corridors of "wealth and modernity" (Pírez, 2001), mostly oriented to North and West.
 The advance of the urban expansion along the Northern corridor reached the Lower Parana Delta, which is now part of the metropolitan area.

 The urbanization process on delta's islands differed from the continental area.
 Historically, before the colonization, the delta was inhabited by aboriginal communities.
-After the Spanish arrival, the islands were occupied by foreign travellers who cultivated fruits and practiced forest logging (Galafassi 1996; Sierra 1967).
+After the Spanish arrival, the islands were occupied by foreign travellers who cultivated fruits and practiced forest logging (Galafassi, 1996; Sierra, 1967).
 The unplanned settlements were precarious, disperse and the access to the lands was difficult due to the lack of infrastructure.
 The goods that they produced were sold in Buenos Aires city and they were not used for exportation purposes.
 The possession and distribution of the lands was not regulated by the Estate and at first, they were considered a non productive natural beauty.
 In 1856, a decree granted lands to the Municipalities of Tigre (originally called "Las Conchas"), San Fernando and others to exploit and cultivate them.
-In 1888 was sanctioned the Law N° 2072 -Ley de Islas-, the first focused on the measurement and distribution of Parana Delta lands.
+In 1888 was sanctioned the Law N° 2072 -Ley de Islas-, the first focused on the measurement and distribution of PD lands.
 The law established ways for transferring plots to the occupants by selling them.
-Thanks to it, 55% of the lands were transferred to private domain (Galafassi 1996).
+Thanks to it, 55% of the lands were transferred to private domain (Galafassi, 1996).
 After that, without having a planning strategy, in 1934 the Law N° 4207 allowed the sell of coastal lands with access to navigable waterways to private investors who shaped the delta and privatized the access to some areas of the coast.